sourav-oss/reactjs-alert/README.md

 ...
 ```
-The import of ReactJsAlert hook is able to show alerts:
+This import of ReactJsAlert hook is able to show alerts.
 And that's it!

 ## Available props